Showing posts with label children. Show all posts

 They left after the bears were thrown out.

 A man with his daughter was warming up at the fire pit.
-We were talking about the Shoals area that we were from and the man said that he had a friend that played in a band that played at the Shoals Marriott.
+We were discussing the Shoals area where we were from, and the man mentioned that he had a friend who played in a band that performed at the Shoals Marriott.

 We finally braved the traffic and began our travel home.

-At 5:22 PM we stopped at Panda Express in Sring Hill.
+At 5:22 P.M., we stopped at Panda Express in Spring Hill.

-We ordered broccoli and beef, honey walnut shrimp, orange chicken, chow mein, egg roll, and 3 creams cheese Rangoon.
+We ordered broccoli and beef, honey walnut shrimp, orange chicken, chow mein, egg roll, and 3 cream cheese Rangoon.

-We ordered broccoli and beef, honey walnut shrimp, orange chicken, chow mein, egg roll, and 3 creams cheese Rangoon.
+We ordered broccoli and beef, honey walnut shrimp, orange chicken, chow mein, egg roll, and 3 cream cheese Rangoon.

 We were home around 7:30, took a hot shower, put on my pajamas, crawled into my warm bed, turned on the TV, and were asleep in no time.

-Hubby had a great day, it was a little on the cool side, overcast, and the sun tried to sneak out a time or two.
+Hubby had a great day; it was a little on the cool side, overcast, and the sun tried to sneak out a few times.
 Saw John Snider, Kid Rock, and the guy from American Pickers.
 Made a few new friends, ate some good food, and had a safe trip home.

 Thursday, September 8, 2016